-Members of Parliament (MPs) are elected to the House of Commons at a Parliamentary General Election.
+Members of Parliament (MP) are elected to the House of Commons at a Parliamentary General Election.

 The political party with the majority of seats in the House of Commons forms the government.
 Political parties in the minority form the opposition.

 For electoral purposes the United Kingdom is divided into 650 constituencies.

 Salford has two constituencies - Worsley and Eccles South and Salford and Eccles.
 Both seats are currently held by Labour.
 Please note: Kersal and Broughton wards will come under the jurisdiction of Manchester City Council in Blackley and Broughton Borough Constituency, which is also currently held by Labour.